Traffic encryption (HTTPS)

 Level of security

-All http pages will be redirected to the equivalent https page.
+All http page requests will be redirected to the encrypted https page.
 There are some limitations that you should be aware of (see below).
-If you are using a custom domain that does not have its own security certificate, visitors will be redirected to secure pages within the wildapricot.org domain.

 Online payments will be processed on secure pages, but while on your site, visitors will never be redirected to your site's secure URL.
 Visitors can, however, use the secure URL at any time to access the site.
 Once a member logs in from a secure page, the member will stay on secure pages for the remainder of the current session.